HolyBlackCat/cpp-tutorials/articles/installing_toolchain.md

 ### What is a compiler?

-A compiler is one of the programs included in a toolchain, the most prominent part of it.
-It understands the source code you write, and translates it to something a computer can understand.
+A compiler is one of the programs included in a toolchain, that does the bulk of the work.
+It is what understands the source code you write, and translates it to something a computer can understand.

 The three most popular C/C++ compilers today are Clang, GCC, and MSVC.